 A Lifetime in Simmentals

-For 50 years, I’ve focused on raising productive, efficient, docile, trouble-free cattle that work in real-world conditions.
-My goal has always been to breed cattle that work for me — not me working for them — and that same philosophy guides the program today.
+For 50 years, our focus has been on raising productive, efficient, docile, trouble-free cattle that perform in real-world conditions.
+Our goal is to breed cattle that work for us — not us working for them — and that same philosophy guides the program today.

 history